swaroop-smilecode/data_engineering/13_projects/02_news_analysis_s3_snowflake_airflow/07_news_fetcher_etl.md

+- Save the file at /home/ubuntu/dags.
-Below is the code which will hit news API --> Results are stored in file named `news_data.parquet` at the location</br>
+- Below is the code which will hit news API --> Results are stored in file named `news_data.parquet` at the location</br>
   output_file = `"/home/ubuntu/news_data.parquet"`</br>
   Will be running this code in an EC2 instance which is ubuntu.
 That's the reason the path is like mentioned above.</br>
   But, for testing purpose, we want to run this code in our windows system.</br>
-For that testing purpose, there is a commented path just above the ubuntu respective path.</br>
+  For that testing purpose, there is a commented path just above the ubuntu respective path looking like</br>
-`# output_file = "C:/Users/swaro/desktop/news_data.parquet"`</br>
+  `# output_file = "C:/Users/swaro/desktop/news_data.parquet"`.
 Use this path.

 #### news_fetcher_etl.py
 ```python
 import pandas as pd